gromacs/gromacs/docs/reference-manual/references.rst

 .. _refEngin2010a:

 :sup:`136` M.S.
-O. Engin A. Villa and B. Hess, “Driving forces for adsorption of amphiphilic peptides to air-water interface,” *J. Phys.
+O. Engin A. Villa and B. Hess, "Driving forces for adsorption of amphiphilic peptides to air-water interface," *J. Phys.
 Chem.
 B.*, (2010).

 .. raw:: html